Slava/peliblog/content/make-up-dreams.md

-    When you already know how to vow, when you can dream so big That your heart is shaking, when you love dancing When punks just likes
+    When you already know how to vow, when you can dream so big That your heart is shaking, when you love dancing When punks just like you would
     At night vandalize administrative buildings
     When it seems like in the entire God’s world
     You are the chosen one, and sure your friends are, too When “virgin” is a demeaning offense
-    When you would take for a girl even a devilfish When you enrolled in a wrong major for some reason When the parents authority starts to dwindle
+    When you would take for a girl even a devilfish When you enrolled in a wrong major for some reason When the parents' authority starts to dwindle
     When you make correct choices, but rather wrong ones When you believe any nonsense

-    When you are the most hyped up out of your friends When you are on a date, but the hotel has denied you an entrance When picking up a new sport is just a couple of weeks When you are looking for a purpose in your life
+    When you are the most hyped up out of your friends When you are on a date, but the hotel has denied you an entrance When picking up a new sport takes just a couple of weeks When you are looking for a purpose in your life

     That’s the time to make up dreams